artheadsweden/snake_ai/README.md

 As we can see, the information moves only in one direction.
 We can also see that betwen the input and output layer is a hidden layer.
 We can exepriment with the number of nodes in this layer to find something that works for our task.
 We are not limited to just three layers either, we can, if we want, add more hidden layers to our network.

 ### Forming the Input Data
-The data that we will feed the network with is some information about the state of the game after each step.
+The data that we feed the network with is the state of the game after each step.

 This will consist of 11 zeros and ones.
 We will not tell the network the meaning of these values.
 It will need to figure that out by itself.